 The miracle of Nielsson's film, besides the startlingly intimate firsthand access she received from both sides in what has become a frequently bloody political feud between Mugabe's party and that of Prime Minister Morgan Tsvangirai, is that she gets these political actors to let their guards down in the midst of the historically charged series of encounters.
 VICE caught up with Nielsson over the phone following her film's victory for a wide-ranging conversation about the difficulties of capturing such a high-stakes series of political maneuvers, the ongoing crisis of Zimbabwean democracy, and the ways in which white privilege provided the opportunity for her to observe this black political struggle with such immediacy.

-But I agreed to go on a research trip and I met first Mwonzora and then I met Mangwana.
+But I agreed to go on a business trip and I met first Mwonzora and then I met Mangwana.
 And when I met Mangwana I realized that, although I wasn't too interested in the constitution-making process itself, he was an interesting person.
 He had an interesting project being the guy in the middle, still sort of part of the regime, but having to push a democratic agenda that his leader didn't want.
 So I thought that was sort of a hot place.
-And when I met the two of them and saw them together, I thought, This is not going to be a film about a constitution-making process.
-This will be more like a buddy movie, a relationship film, a film about two men in a relationship.
+And when I saw the two of them together and I met the two of them, I thought, This is not going to be a film about a constitution-making process.
+This will be more like a party movie, a relationship film, a film about two men in a relation.
 How will that end?
 And then I thought that might be quite interesting in terms of trying to make, because it is an important subject.
 I've never seen a film about a constitution-making process.
 And I doubt that my government, if we were to rewrite our constitution, would allow me in with a camera to film those negotiations.

 The access seems absolutely stunning in that you had that ability to be behind closed doors in so many tense and real history-making moments.